voxels/ToyPhotoGallery/README.md

 # Toy Photo Gallery

-The Toy Photo Gallery implements the design for a Google code interview that shows a photo gallery which transitions into a preview view.
+*ToyPhotoGallery* implements the design for a Google code interview that shows a photo gallery which transitions into a preview view.

+In order to achieve a close representation of a typical production application, the photos used in the proof of concept are stored in a remote repository, rather than on device.
+Clean UX transitions for most apps must exist within the contexts of fetching paged results, cacheing sized copies, securing connections, reachability, and other concerns.
+For the purpose of this exercise, given the time constraints, the model controllers are representative of the foundation needed to support these kinds of activities.
+They contain inline documentation and are covered in unit tests.
+All work was authored during the week provided.

+*ToyPhotoGallery* uses a variation of the MVVM design pattern to acheieve the gallery view controller design.
+An object graph is included below:

+>description of object graph<

+More detail about the examples of techniques is offered in the section below.

 ## Dependencies

-ToyPhotoGallery requires Carthage for a run script build phase.
+*ToyPhotoGallery* requires Carthage for a run script build phase that copies in the frameworks for Bugsnag and Parse.
 Carthage can be installed with Homebrew.
 In order to compile the project on a machine that does not have Carthage installed, follow the steps below:

 1) Install [Homebrew](https://brew.sh) with the follwing command in the Terminal: